ToshioCP/Gobject-tutorial/src/abstract.src.md

 #### About this tutorial

-This tutorial is aimed at beginners who are learning the Gobject system.
+This tutorial is aimed at beginners who are learning the GObject system.
 One of the biggest difficulties in learning the GObject system is understanding its fundamental object oriented strategy.
 All the necessary topics are described in [GObject API Reference](https://docs.gtk.org/gobject/).
 But it is probably difficult especially for beginners.